Health and Safety Guidelines At Nature’s Gift

 • Only one class with its teacher can use the restroom at a time.

-• Staff will carefully supervise children when they are using toilets and washing hands.
+• We will carefully supervise children when they are using toilets and washing hands.

-• Staff will engage students at each phase by using this time as a teachable moment, dispensing the hand soap, singing the hand washing song, demonstrating the scrubbing process, etc.
+• We will engage students at each phase by using this time as a teachable moment, dispensing the hand soap, singing the hand washing song, demonstrating the scrubbing process, etc.

-• Staff will turn off faucets and hand children paper towels to decrease contamination.
+• We will turn off faucets and hand children paper towels to decrease contamination.

 Safety and Personal Protective Equipment (PPE)